 The doctoral program is accredited by the American Psychological Association (APA).
 Courses cover scientific areas of psychology, the historical foundations of psychology, research methods and professional practice skills.
 Supervised clinical experiences are planned throughout the curriculum.
 Practica are available at the Department of Psychology’s Center for Psychological Services and with collaborating agencies in the Milwaukee urban area.

 The goal of this program is to assist doctoral psychology graduate students in gaining additional knowledge of multicultural issues.
-This includes increased awareness of the multicultural psychology research, increased understanding of diverse groups and cultures, and self-reflection of how diversity awareness can be integrated into their professional careers.
+This includes increased awareness of multicultural psychology research, increased understanding of diverse groups and cultures, and self-reflection of how diversity awareness can be integrated into their professional careers.

-To be considered for admission, all application requirements must be completed and received in the Graduate School by November 15th for the following fall term.
+To be considered for admission, all application requirements must be completed and received in the Graduate School by November 15 for the following fall term.

 Teaching and research assistantships (TAs and RAs) are awarded to full-time students in the doctoral program.
-Assistantships are usually distributed among the first, second and third year clinical students.
+Assistantships are usually distributed among the first-, second- and third-year clinical students.
 TAs help the professors by teaching laboratory courses, leading discussion sections, preparing, proctoring and grading exams, and reading and grading papers.
 RAs help professors conduct research, including literature searches, running experiments, data entry, setting up labs, and statistical analyses.

 Assistantships are awarded per semester or an annual basis.
 Performance is reviewed each semester.
 Renewal of an assistantship is based on satisfactory performance and on academic performance.

 Tuition remission scholarships (e.g., dissertation scholarships) and fellowships are occasionally available.
-Unlike assistantships, there are no service obligations to the University for scholarship and fellowship recipients.
+Unlike assistantships, there are no service obligations to the university for scholarship and fellowship recipients.